KxSystems/docs/docs/wp/disaster-floods/index.md

 This dataset was then joined onto the stream gauge data, adding columns counting the number of times a given stream gauge reached each warning level per month.

 For the sake of this project, we only want to focus on the "Flood" stage.
 This level was chosen in an attempt to achieve a more balanced dataset while still predicting a meaningful target.
 Choosing either of the more severe levels would result in a very low number of targets making it more difficult to discern events of interest.
 Our target data is a binary label denoting whether the flood warning level was reached in a given month.
-Any site that claims to flood more than 28 days per month is omitted from the dataset as we only want to focus on events that occur inextremely frequently and are more difficult to predict.
+Any site that claims to flood more than 28 days per month is omitted from the dataset as we only want to focus on events that occur infrequently and are more difficult to predict.

 ```q
 q)threshold:0!select first Action,first Flood,first Moderate,first Major,no_Action: